2004 Indianapolis Colts season

 Peyton Manning had one of the best seasons ever by an NFL quarterback (and the best season of his Indianapolis career), throwing 49 touchdown passes and breaking the previous record of 48 held by Dan Marino.
-Manning broke his own record in 2013, with 55 touchdown passes.
 At season's end, Peyton Manning was named the NFL MVP.
 For the season the Colts set an NFL record with 51 total touchdown passes.
 The Colts led the NFL with 522 points scored.
 The Colts tallied more points in the first half of each of their games of the 2004 season (277 points) than seven other NFL teams managed in the entire season.

 Despite throwing 49 touchdown passes, Peyton Manning attempted fewer than 500 passes for the first time in his NFL career.
 Sports statistics site Football Outsiders calculates that Manning had the best-ever season by a quarterback, play-for-play, in 2004.

 The 2004 Colts are the only team in NFL history to convert five or more passing touchdowns in a game four different times during the regular season.